bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 ```
 ## references

-what if we want find tedious returning every value and reassing in it with
+what if we want to find tedious returning every value and reassign in it with
 `let`.
 Well in that case we can use referencing, another way to do the code
 above that works just as fine, is this:
 ```rust